"The Affair" Star Addresses Possible Affair With Lily James In Handwritten Note

 Advertisement

 Given the receipts, it wouldn’t be a stretch to suspect that there was something going on between the stars, but West is insisting that he’s still very much happily married despite the images circulating the internet.
 Today, the Mona Lisa Smile actor and his wife of 10 years Catherine FitzGerald posed for paparazzi outside of their home in Wiltshire, England.
-All smiles and kisses, the spouses made sure to pass on an important message to the world via handwritten letter (how English of them).
+All smiles and kisses, the spouses made sure to pass on an important message to the world via handwritten letter.

 Somebody hang Dominic West's handwritten note in the Smithsonian where it belongs pic.twitter.com/p1eiJU5AgZ— Caitlin McBride (@mcbride_caitlin) October 13, 2020